Florentino Peñaranda: Life as a Revolutionary

 Lukban's capture plus the earlier capitulation of General Miguel Malvar, the last Filipino revolutionary general to surrender, were the two major setbacks that precipitately turned the Leyte revolutionary command into the lone holdout in the Filipino nation's resistance against the American occupation.
 Impartial foreign observers at the time were appalled by the savagery of the mismatch and had estimated that the lives of more than million Filipinos had been wasted at the hands of the US military.

 Peñaranda was elected by his peers to take over the premier revolutionary post in Leyte province.
 As Commandante-en-Jefe or political-military chief, the 24-year-old Commandante Peñaranda understood clearly the burden of his command.
 He told his officers and men that the Leyte revolutionary command would hold fast to their commitment to continue the Filipino struggle against the American occupation of the Philippines until the United States Congress fulfilled its promise to enact legislation guaranteeing autonomy to the Philippines and the right of the Filipino people to self-government.

 The Commander-in-chief's statement, otherwise known as the Peñaranda memorandum, was meant to remind the intruders that "superior people never make long visits."
 The Peñaranda memo didn't sit well with the Americans.

 While they pressured their Filipino facilitator to work overtime and hammer out with Peñaranda's negotiator a mutually acceptable written agreement regarding the promised US legislation, at the same time they dispatched licensed assassins and snipers to take down Peñaranda, a move the commander-in-chief had anticipated.

 Peñaranda and his personnel and a bodyguard of 60 crack riflemen had long moved quickly up the Baybay mountains and there had installed lookouts in well-concealed observation posts.

-They were especially on the watch out for American jungle fighters to wander into and get lost in the forest where they could live on its largesse for the rest of their days.

 On June 19, 1902, Commandante Peñaranda and his men were fetched from their mountain hideout by his trusted comrade Captain de Veyra with the written agreement in hand and together they went down and then rendezvoused with thousands of their comrades-in-arms.